temporalio/documentation/docs/use-cases-provisioning.md

 It's beneficial to have a single workflow engine to manage all the various tasks: spinning up the cluster, long term monitoring, managing upgrades, database schema migrations, automated staged rollout of new features.

 Some provisioning operations may take dozens of minutes or even hours to complete.
 Ad-hoc solutions may fail in the middle and leave the system in an undefined state.

 ## Benefits of Temporal

-Temporal workflows can express complex decision trees using a general-purpose programming language.
+Temporal Workflows can express complex decision trees using a general-purpose programming language.
 Support for long-running operations, polling, responding to events, automatic retries are excellent building blocks for a robust provisioning flow.
-If a lengthy provisioning workflow fails in the middle, Temporal would handle the error and restart the flow at the right spot.
+If a lengthy provisioning Workflow fails in the middle, Temporal would handle the error and restart the flow at the right spot.

 Temporal can route activity execution to a specific process or host, which is useful for many provisioning scenarios.